platima/loom-video-downloader-unlocked/README.md

 - Thumbnail Preview
 - Minimal Permissions
 - Download Progress Bar
-- No licensing
+- **Completely Free** - No licensing required

 ## Installation Instructions

 ### How to install

-1. "Star ⭐" this repository <a href="https://public-files.gumroad.com/fgqglcvq4v0u32yc0x0jvsllk4x6" target="_blank">click the button that looks like this</a>
+1. ⭐ "Star" this repository to support the project
-2. Download the latest version (`.zip`) from the [Releases](https://github.com/platima/loom-video-downloader-unlocked/releases) area
+2. Download the latest version (`.zip`) from the [Releases](https://github.com/platima/loom-video-downloader-unlocked/releases) page
-3. Double click the `.zip` file on your computer to unzip it
+3. Extract the `.zip` file on your computer
 4. Open Chrome and go to `chrome://extensions/`
-5. Enable "developer mode" by clicking the toggle switch on the top right
+5. Enable "Developer mode" by clicking the toggle switch on the top right
-6. Install the 'extension' by clicking "Load unpacked" and choosing the 'extension folder' on your computer (the FOLDER, not the .zip)
+6. Click "Load unpacked" and select the extracted extension folder (the FOLDER, not the .zip file)
-7. Pin the extension to chrome by clicking the puzzle looking icon thing and then the 'pin' icon
+7. Pin the extension to Chrome by clicking the puzzle icon in the toolbar, then click the pin icon next to "Loom Video Downloader"

-### How to use
+### How to Use

-1. Navigate to a page where there is a Loom video & click on the extension to see the video details populate
+1. Navigate to any page with a Loom video
+2. Click the extension icon in your browser toolbar
+3. The extension will automatically detect the video and show details
-2. Click the "Download" button
+4. Click the "Download" button to save the video

-> Note: If the video auto-discovery isn't working, try clicking PLAY on the loom video (sometimes that helps)
+> **Tip**: If auto-discovery isn't working, try clicking PLAY on the Loom video first, then click the extension icon.

+## ⚠️ Important Disclaimer

+**This extension is intended for downloading Loom videos that you have legitimate access to or own.** Please ensure you have proper permissions before downloading any content:

+- ✅ **Your own videos** - Videos you created or uploaded
+- ✅ **Publicly shared videos** - Videos explicitly shared with you or made public
+- ✅ **Educational/work content** - Videos shared within your organization with download permissions
+- ✅ **Videos with explicit permission** - Content where the creator has given you download rights

+**❌ Do NOT download:**
+- Videos you don't have permission to access
+- Copyrighted content without authorization
+- Private videos from other users without explicit consent
+- Content that violates Loom's Terms of Service

+**Users are solely responsible for ensuring they have the right to download and store any content.** The developers of this extension are not responsible for any misuse or copyright violations.

+## Browser Compatibility

+- ✅ Chrome (Recommended)
+- ✅ Microsoft Edge
+- ✅ Other Chromium-based browsers

+## Troubleshooting

+- **Video not detected**: Make sure you're on a page with a Loom video and try refreshing
+- **Download fails**: Check that you have sufficient disk space and download permissions
+- **Extension not working**: Try disabling and re-enabling the extension

 <details>
   <summary>Permissions Justifications</summary>